Dr Kirsty Bilski

 WORKING CREATIVELY WITH SANDTRAY

-I also run training courses for other counselling and psychotherapy pratitioners, and allied professionals, in how to use sandtray.
-This process of working is also central to my current PhD studies.
+At the Way Forward Centre for counselling, training and professional development, I also run training courses for other counselling and psychotherapy practitioners, and allied professionals, in how to use sandtray.

 The following are further aspects of my work

-Relationship issues, anxiety, generalised anxiety, depression, family issues, relationship issues, postnatal depression, depression, separation and divorce, cross cultural relationships, abuse, anger management, bereavement, loss, low self-esteem, low self-worth, low self-confidence, counselling adults, child related issues, counselling children, counselling adolescents, counselling young people, emotional abuse, sexual abuse, Online counselling, telephone counselling, physical abuse, self harm, suicidal thoughts, work related stress, gender identity disorder, bullying, abortion, chronic pain, disability, terminal illness, cancer, redundancy, low mood, relationships, relational counselling, Looked after child, LAC, leaving care, emotional health, well being, counselling supervision, counsellor supervision, consultative supervision, supervision, counselling children & young people, counselling Swansea, counsellor Swansea, counselling services, counselling services Swansea.
-Way Forward Counselling Services Ltd.
+Relationship issues, anxiety, generalised anxiety, depression, family issues, relationship issues, postnatal depression, depression, separation and divorce, cross cultural relationships, abuse, anger management, bereavement, loss, low self-esteem, low self-worth, low self-confidence, counselling adults, child related issues, counselling children, counselling adolescents, counselling young people, emotional abuse, sexual abuse, online counselling, telephone counselling, physical abuse, self harm, suicidal thoughts, work related stress, gender identity disorder, bullying, abortion, chronic pain, disability, terminal illness, cancer, redundancy, low mood, relationships, relational counselling, Looked after child, LAC, leaving care, emotional health and well being.

-£55 per hour - face to face counselling
+£80 per hour - face to face, online or telephone counselling.

 Payment must be made in advance of sessions or at the beginning of each session.